PARC6502/KivyTimeTrack/README.md

 KivyTimeTrack
 ===================

-This is a WIP app for timetracking written in python/kivy.
+This is a WIP app for time-recording written in python/kivy.

-It's not even close to ready, and is very ugly at the moment, but as I said, WIP.
+11/08/2014: Switched to [Matham's focus-text fork](https://github.com/matham/kivy/tree/focus-text) until it is merged with master